The monstrous Schwerer Gustav was deployed in the Soviet Union during the Battle of Sevastopol.

 A Weapon That Was Perhaps Too Powerful

-After using the Schwerer Gustav just once, the Germans realized the impracticality of it.
+After using the Schwerer Gustav railway gun just once, the Germans realized the impracticality of it.
 First, the sheer number of men needed to fire just one round of ammunition was insane.
 During battle, it was hard to spare that many men just for one task.

 Furthermore, it took entire troops multiple days just to move the giant railway gun, a near-impossible feat if one wanted to perform it covertly.
 It was huge, impossible to hide from planes, and visible from almost any higher elevation.